wp-plugins/bepro-listings/readme.txt

 = Can this work with buddypress? =

 Since 1.2.0.
 Version 2.0.60 added integration with activity feeds

+= Do I have to use buddypress? =

+No. Since 2.1.17 we supply a standalone profile which can be implemented via shortcode

 = Does your user submission form implement custom profile fields? =